AntonMishanin/MyMovies/README.md

 ### MyMovies

-Application for checking different movie's types: now playing, popular, upcoming.
+Application for watching different movie's types: now playing, popular, upcoming.
-You can see the movie's details information and it to favorite.
+You can see the movie's details information and add it to favorite.
 Also you can use the search to find any movies.
 Tv-seasons are available too.

  > Tagline: Open source.
 Welcome to contribute.
 See issues.
 Check develop.